form-for/form-for/README.md

 ## Uncontrolled form

 If you do not provide a `onChange` prop to your form, this means it's uncontrolled.
-This implies `defaultValue` will be provided to the field components.
+This implies `defaultValue` will be provided to the field components instead of `value`.

 ```javascript
 <Form for={...} />